chad-bennett/start/content/post/commercial-images.md

 tags = ["design", "lists", "resources"]
 +++

-a giant collection of places where you can get free images that are safe to use in commercial projects.
+**a giant collection of places where you can get free images that are safe to use in commercial projects.**

 <!--more-->

-***this is a work in progress. please let me know if you have sites to add to this list.***

-notes about images and their use.
+*notes about images and their use.*

-notes about need for an organized list to share with my design students.
 **Respect the licenses!**

 ----------